rubenprietodiaz/gmxQtools/README.md

                     See section 2 to choose.
       ```

-Edit the code for adding your own clusters.

 This creates a folder for each ligand, executes ligpargen for ligand parameters and generate scripts for pymemdyn execution (pymemdyn.sh inside ligand folder and submit.sh for        submitting to a cluster SLURM queue.

 ### 2. Execute pymemdyn